-- Application for admission to Wallace Community College; - Signed, notarized statement declaring full personal responsibility for financial obligations while attending Wallace Community College; - 3.
-Official transcript showing a minimum of 500 on the Test of English as a Foreign Language (TOEFL) or 173 on the computer test.
-The TOEFL score of 500 may be waived for students from the following countries: Antigua and Barbuda, Australia, Bahamas, Barbados, Belize, Bermuda, Canada (verify from transcript), Dominica, England, Tanzania, Grenada, Ireland, Jamaica, New Zealand, Nigeria, Scotland, St. Kitts and Nevis, St. Lucia, Trinidad and Tobago, The Gambia, and the Virgin Islands; and - Official English translation of the high school transcript (and college transcript, if applicable).
+- 1. Application for admission to Wallace Community College; - Signed, notarized statement declaring full personal responsibility for financial obligations while attending Wallace Community College; - 3.
+Official transcript showing a minimum of 500 on the Test of English as a Foreign Language (TOEFL) or 173 on the computer test or 61 on the Internet-based test.
+The TOEFL score of 500 may be waived for students from the following countries: Antigua and Barbuda, Australia, Bahamas, Barbados, Belize, Bermuda, Canada (verify from transcript), Dominica, England, Tanzania, Grenada, Ireland, Jamaica, New Zealand, Nigeria, Scotland, St. Kitts and Nevis, St. Lucia, Trinidad and Tobago, The Gambia, and the Virgin Islands: and - Official English translation of the high school transcript (and college transcript, if applicable).